-This difference is due to the cast-iron on the Scleroscope.
-These steel rolls are rolls being softer, both on the surface and water-cooled through their centres.
-The in the core, than the steel rolls, and the effect on the quality of the rolling, and " journeys" in the former undergoing more consequently on the percentage of good local deflection under the heavy stresses of coin produced from bars in the case of gold rolling than those of the latter.
-The concoinages, is indicated in the following vexity increases with the amount of reduction per pass. figures : --- short time-with steel rolls such regrindings need be less frequent.
-The following figures are those obtained in the Pretoria Mint, but I am unable to compare them with any other Mint results, and cannot say whether more extended experience will substantiate them:-- morning.
+This difference is due to the cast-iron rolls being softer, both on the surface and in the core, than the steel rolls, and the local deflection under the heavy stresses of rolling than those of the latter.
+The convexity increases with the amount of reduction per pass.

+With cast-iron rolls, periodical regrinding of the face is more frequently necessary than with steel rolls.
+The "journeys" of cast-iron rolls become worn and sometimes distorted by wear within a comparatively short time-with steel rolls such regrindings need be less frequent.
+The following figures are those obtained in the Pretoria Mint, but I am unable to compare them with any other Mint results, and cannot say whether more extended experience will substantiate them:-- down at night and when starting up each morning.
 Michell anti-friction bearings are being tested in the London Mint for rolling mill work, but no information is available as to whether these are more satisfactory, taking all things into consideration, than the plain type.
 Roller bearings, sufficiently strong to withstand the heavy pressure of rolling, would need to be of large dimensions.
 This, in turn, introduces difficulties in the housing design, where compactness and rigidity are essential features.
 Mr. W. H. A. Robertson, in 1919, expressed the opinion that "none of the methods of lubrication in vogue is efficient," and the same statement could be made to-day with considerable truth.
-On balance, there is much to be said for a solid, plain type bearing, which is keyed into position in such a manner as to prevent the bearing "closing in" on the journal should it become hotter than usual.
+On balance, there is much to be said for a solid, plain type bearing, which is keyed into position in such a manner as to prevent the bearing " closing in " on the journal should it become hotter than usual.
 A water or air cooling duct in such a bearing would be advantageous, in all probability, but I have not seen any such arrangement tried.
 In certain steel works in America, a small diameter roll is used with a large idler buffer roll in roller bearings, which acts as a support to the working roll.
-This would seem, possibly, to be attractive from the point of view of decreased power consumption and rigidity, but whether such an arrangement would give the high degree of accuracy necessary for Mint rolling is problematical.
-The effect of cold rolling on standard gold and silver appears to resemble that observed on certain other metals and their alloys.
-It is generally agreed that the elastic limit, yield point, hardness and tensile strength are raised; and the specific gravity is lowered.
-In the graphs representing the relation between the percentage reduction in cold rolling and some of the mechanical properties just noted above, certain points of inversion appear to occur with marked persistence.
-The following graphs show the relation between per cent. reduction and hardness, and per cent. reduction and power absorbed in reduction (Fig. II).
-I regret I have not had opportunities for taking more extended observations, but hope it may be possible to do so at a later date.
+This would seem, possibly, to be attractive from the point of view of decreased power consumption and rigidity, but whether such an arrangement would give the high